This page is dedicated to all of Carter's surgery's and Hospitalizations. Please be aware that the images on this page might be hard to look at.

 September 21, 2009 Carter went back to the Cath Lab for a Transapatic Cath (they went go in through the liver) to close the hole in his heart with a metal device.

 On December 6, 2009 Carter got really sick.
-The pediatrician told us he had a virus, but we knew he was getting worse so on the 8th we took Carter to the emergency room and found out he had meningitis.
+The pediatrician told us he had a virus, but we knew he was getting worse so on the 8th we took Carter to the emergency room and found out he had Bacterial Meningitis.
 We were very lucky we didn't listen to our pediatrician who told us to just let the virus run it's course.
 Needless to say we no longer see that doctor.
 It took over a week to get over the meningitis but then Carter got a Staph infection and we had to assume his device in his heart was infected we were in the hospital until January 2, 2010 and sent home with a PICC line and had to do IV med's at home for a month.